General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Title the three gamers who share a document for most Premier League purple playing cards (8).
+- Identify the three gamers who share a file for most Premier League pink playing cards (8).

 - Which English Soccer League crew holds the nickname The Cobblers?